lip6/ITSTools-web/pgal.md

 and to define complex synchronization rules in combining **if-then-else** (where the condition is over parameters) and **abort** statements.

-These concepts are the same as in GAL, and follow the same syntax, except that synchronization guards are optional in the syntax and default to true.
+These control structures **for,if-then-else** and **abort** statements are the [same as in GAL](galbasics.md), within the limits of not having variables in scope.

+This means all their condition reduces to __true__ or __false__ after parameter instantiation, hence this is again syntactic sugar degeneralized away prior to model-checking.
+ Look in the "work/" subfolder created after you execute "Run As-> ITS model-check" to see the target model.

 This example shows some use of these features to model some classic synchronization patterns :
 * __start__ : A __choose one from a set__ with event that gives the token to a single __random__ participant